 On a positive note, Assistant Treasurer Stephen Jones reportedly told an Australian Chamber of Commerce event in Singapore in the week beginning August 22, 2022 that the new tax residency rules were in the Government's "in-tray" ahead of the October Budget and the 45 day limit was "being looked into".
-At least some attempt at communication and dialogue from the incoming Labor government, in very stark contrast to the previous LNP administration.
+Although no mention of tax residency was included in the October budget there has at least been some attempt at communication and dialogue from the incoming Labor government, in very stark contrast to the previous LNP administration.

 The new framework is to be based on recommendations made by the Board of Taxation in 2019 and it should be noted that in the Consultation document which preceded those recommendations referenced a number of guiding principles followed by the Board, including:

 "Adhesive residency: it should be harder to cease residency than it is to establish it.
 Generally, once sufficient time is spent in Australia, and their connections are sufficiently embedded, then it is appropriate that this level of engagement with and benefit from Australian society must be scaled back to a large extent before residency ceases."